Classical & Ancient Studies

 Amount of Education Required for Careers Related to Classical & Ancient Studies

 Some careers associated with classics require an advanced degree while some may not even require a bachelor’s.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to classics have obtained the following education levels.

 |Less than a High School Diploma||9.0%|

 |High School Diploma - or the equivalent (for example, GED)||9.4%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||15.2%|

 |Some College Courses||17.9%|

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||3.6%|

 In 2018-2019, 71 schools offered a classics program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.